evilsocket/nerve/docs/namespaces.md

 ### `shell`

 <pre>Execute a shell command on the local computer and return the output.
-Non interactive shell with a timeout of 30 seconds.</pre>
+Non interactive shell with a timeout of 60 seconds.</pre>

+> [!TIP]
+> The default timeout for shell commands is 60 seconds.
+You can override this value by setting the `NERVE_SHELL_TIMEOUT` environment variable.

 **Parameters**